 This program is an excellent way for adults 18 and older to find their way back into the system of better paying jobs and higher education.
-Millions of adults have earned their GED which is accepted at most colleges and universities.
+Millions of adults have earned their HSE which is accepted at 97% colleges and universities.

 Your future is calling.
-By completing the GED test, you can answer that call.
-Complete the GED test by the end of 2013, and then go to college, a better job, the respect you deserve, and the accomplishment of earning your high school diploma.
+By completing your HSE test, you can answer that call, and then go to college, get a better job, enjoy the respect you deserve and the accomplishment of earning your high school diploma.
+Complete the HSE test and then go to college, get a better job, the respect you deserve and the accomplishment of earning your high school diploma.

-Click on the link below for the GED Testing Service
+Click on the link below for the HSE Testing Service

 For more information contact Sonja Redmon.
 Phone: 919-739-6903.

 AHS classes, offered on campus only, are quality, competency-based courses which prepare adults for higher education or for the workforce.
 WCC’s AHS program offers more than 30 interesting and challenging classes including such courses as English, Biology, Chemstry.
 Life and Job Skills and Achieving Postsecondary Pathways to name a few!

 For more information contact Lynn Rabhan.
 Phone: 919-739-6917.